calebchoban/amiga_halo_finder/README.md

 ### 2. MergerTree

-Copy the MergerTree job script into ./halo/ahf/history/ and submit the job:
+Copy the MergerTree job script into ./halo/ahf/.
+This will automatically find the AHF files so all you need to do is submit the job:
 ```console
 qsub MergerTree.sh
 ```